slobodaapl/NetGrif_PetriFlow_XML_Merger/README.md

 Currently this only works if the model only contains places, transitions and arcs.
 Roles, data, and more, are currently not yet supported and will not be carried over.

+**Requires Python >= 3.8.0**

 ## Usage
-Download the files or clone the repository to your chosen folder, then run the following command:
+Download the files or clone the repository to your chosen folder.
+After that is done, open your terminal/console and input the following command:

+    pip install -r requirements.txt

+Then, to run the merger, run the following command:

     python main.py path_to_your_input/input.txt desired_output_path/output.xml